Senior Software Engineer

 Our premium products portfolio is still small, with a million interesting and challenging problems to solve.

-Depending on the day, you’ll:
+Depending on the day or the team you join, you'll:

-On the open source side:
+On the open-source side:

 - Help guide architectural decisions.
 From modernizing the way we handle styles to building new components, the future of Material-UI is discussed and planned in our public RFCs and issues.
 You'll be helping drive these conversations and guiding Material-UI toward the best possible solutions.